marshallswain/feathers-pinia/docs/setup/nuxt3.md

 Auto-imports decouple our code from module paths and are super convenient.
 Read more about [Auto-Imports in the Nuxt Module](/guide/nuxt-module).

-You're now ready to start using Feathers Pinia.
+You're ready to start managing data with Feathers Pinia.
 There's no need to setup Models or Stores, since it's all done for you, implicitly.
-Let's setup authentication with our new auto-created service stores.
+If your applications needs user login, continue to the next section.

 ## 4. Authentication

-If your app requires user login, the following sections demonstrate how to implement it.
+The following sections demonstrate how to implement local authentication.

 <!--@include: ../partials/assess-your-auth-risk.md-->